VILLASframework/documentation/node/types/NGSI.md

 # Configuration {#node-config-ngsi}

-You can use the `vectorize` setting to send multiple samples in a vector.
+You can use the @ref node-config-node-vectorize setting to send multiple samples in a vector.

 Every `ngsi` node supports the following special settings: